etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-07-18-codecosmos-tech.md

 down, and there's a lot of work I can do to clean up the web app code and to make the persistence more robust.
 I'd also like to swap out the hosting choices with [Rackspace Cloud].

+Top priority right now is to do some more follow-up with the students, and to write the post about my experience actually teaching the course!